Greater Poland Uprising (1848)

-The Greater Poland uprising of 1848 or Poznań Uprising (powstanie wielkopolskie 1848 roku / powstanie poznańskie) was an unsuccessful military insurrection of Poles against forces of the Kingdom of Prussia, during the Revolutions of 1848.
+The Greater Poland uprising of 1848 or Poznań Uprising (powstanie wielkopolskie 1848 roku / powstanie poznańskie) was an unsuccessful military insurrection of Poles against forces of the Kingdom of Prussia during the Revolutions of 1848.
 The main fighting in the Prussian Partition of Poland was concentrated in the Greater Poland region but some fighting also occurred in Pomerelia.
-In addition, protests were also held in Polish inhabited regions of Silesia.
+Protests were also held in Polish-inhabited regions of Silesia.

 Background

 1772–1806

 While the Kingdom of Prussia already possessed a large Polish population in Upper Silesia, it gained additional Polish citizens during the partitions of Poland.
 From the beginnings of Prussian rule, Poles were subject to a series of measures aimed against them and their culture; the Polish language was replaced by German as the official language, and most administration was made German as well; the Prussian ruler Frederick the Great despised Poles and hoped to replace them with Germans.
 Poles were portrayed as 'backward Slavs' by Prussian officials who wanted to spread German language and culture.
 The land of Polish nobility was confiscated and given to German nobles.

 Frederick the Great settled around 300,000 colonists in the newly acquired provinces of Prussia and aimed at a removal of the Polish nobility by increasing the German population and trying to reduce Polish owned land.